RFID Fuel Management

 An alternative is to issue employees RFID badges which are then presented to an RFID Reader located on or in the fuel pump in combination with video to ensure only company vehicles are being refueled.
 Another alternative is to use a long range passive 915 MHz UHF Tag with see-through, self-destruct RFID Label Tags mounted on a headlight or windshield.
 Printed RFID Label Tags can also be mounted to the inside of a windshield or a PVC Rear View Mirror Hang Tag for temporary issuances.

 Mobile Fuel Dispensing

 With mobile fuel dispensing, companies choose to hire a service that brings the fuel to them, which is much less expensive and less risky than sending 100 trucks out each night to refuel at traditional gas stations.
 This service consists of a tanker truck carrying differing grades of fuel, see photo “Fuel All 2.”
-Again, an RFID Tag is mounted near the tank receptacle, however, read with a Bluetooth or WiFi RFID Handheld Reader interfacing with onboard logics in order to ascertain which vehicle is being refueled and the quantity of fuel dispensed.
+An RFID Tag is mounted near the tank receptacle, however, read with a Bluetooth or WiFi RFID Handheld Reader interfacing with onboard logics in order to ascertain the fleet fuel management systems which vehicle is being refueled and the quantity of fuel dispensed.